pulpombo/LosMoggers/Spaces/Provisorio/Untitled.md

    I wanna see my friends in school because they're a lot of fun and always come up with new and fun things to do

 4. Are you easy to get along with?

+   Depends on who you are, i don't like annoying people, if i consider you annoying i'll probably confront you at first and then aboid you and get along with you by not letting you get in my head

 5. If you were drunk would the person you like take care of you?

 6. 7.
 What kind of people are you attracted to?
 Do you think you'll be in a relationship two months from now?
 8. 9.
 Who's on your mind?
 Does talking about sex make you uncomfortable?
 10. Who was the last person you had a deep conversation with?